dimgeorgiev1976/scripts/README.md

 • The entity &lt; must be used for literal <.

 JSLint also checks for the occurrence of </ in string literals.
 Youshould always write <\/ instead.
 The extra backslash is ignored by the JavaScript compiler, but not by the HTML parser.
 Tricks like this should not be necessary, and yet they are.
+# • Closure: the variables and parameters that are declared in the function that are used by its inner functions.
+  • Variables: the variables declared in the function that are used only by the function.
+  • Unused: the variables that are declared in the function that are not used.
+This may be an indication of an error
+  • Outer: variables used by this function that are declared in another function.
+  • Global: global variables that are used by this function
+  • Label: statement labels that are used by this function.

+# A JSON object is an unordered container of name/value pairs.
+A name can be any string.
+A value can be any JSON value, including arrays and objects.
+JSON objects can be nested to any depth, but generally it is most effective to keep them relatively flat

+The JSON array is an ordered sequence of values.
+A value can be any JSON value, including arrays and objects.
+Most languages have a feature that maps easily onto JSON arrays, such as an array, vector, list, or sequence.

 # JavaScript_Patterns_(2010)
 literals such as object,array, and regular expression literals